vipyne/react-spa/README.md

 ## Available Scripts

-you gotta commit to manually update on cpanel
+once you push your changes then you gotta commit to manually update on cpanel by git version control pull/deploy tab update from remote then deploy head commit [yml documentation](https://docs.cpanel.net/knowledge-base/web-services/guide-to-git-deployment/#deploy-an-entire-directory) In the project directory, you can run:
-[yml documentation](https://docs.cpanel.net/knowledge-base/web-services/guide-to-git-deployment/#deploy-an-entire-directory)
-In the project directory, you can run: